-URL Meaning /cqm/ All CQM URLs start with this 32-hex- characters/ Optional authentication string needed for untrusted access.
+URL Meaning /cqm/ All CQM URLs start with this 40-hex- characters/ Optional authentication string needed for untrusted access.
 Can be used with trusted access to test the authentication is right YYYY-MM- DD/ Optional date to restrict output.
 Can also be in the form YYYY/MM/DD, YYYY-MM/DD, YYYY/MM-DD if preferred.
 Can also have /HH or -HH on the end to get data for just one hour, and /HH-HH, or -HH-HH on the end for a specific range of hours.
-Can end / HH:MM:SS or -MM:MM:SS for data for one hour from a specific time. options/ Optional graph colour control options.
-Useful when extracting a list of images as they all must have the same options, since the list is just graphname.png as a relative link thereby ensuring all graphs appear in this directory.
-The options list can include / separators rather & separators to make apparent subdirectories.
+Can end / HH:MM:SS or -MM:MM:SS for data for one hour from a specific time.